GalvanizeOpenSource/stats-shortcourse/docs/_sources/regression-classification-metrics.rst.txt

    **EXERCISE**

    Try out the above code.
-Play around with the different parameter choices.
+If it's making sense to you, try seeing what happends when you change the sample size :math:`n`, or the model intercept :math:`\beta_0` and coefficient :math:`\beta_1` used to generate the sample.
-   Can you make the above model plot also include the model fit line?
+   See if you are able to add the model fit line to the plot of the actual model line itself (from the plot above).

 Assumptions